nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/quick-overview.md

 - Additional **Client Integrations**: Some additional client integrations are available: Adobe CC plugin, Salesforce application, AutoCad Plugin, Slack integration and more.

-- **PaaS** and **Docker Deployment**: Tooling
+- **PaaS** and **Docker Deployment**: Tooling </br>
-  Nuxeo has strong expertise in deploying Nuxeo Platform instances on docker containers, PaaS style, which you typically want to do if you are building a verticalised application on top of Nuxeo and have multi-tenancy considerations.
+Nuxeo has strong expertise in deploying Nuxeo Platform instances on docker containers, PaaS style, which you typically want to do if you are building a vertical application on top of Nuxeo and have multi-tenancy considerations.

 ## Turnkey Application and Headless Repository
 You may be interested in using Nuxeo Platform for you project for different use cases: